niztor/bluetoothtester/README.md

 - Show Bonded Devices
 - Scan for new Devices
-- Connect to new Devices
+- Connect to new Devices/UUID
 - Send and Receive Data

 To be noted: